liang0711/liang0711.github.io/index.md

 ---
 layout: page
-title: "About Me 😊"
+title: "About Me"
 ---
 Hello :)
 I am Lizzy Zhao, **looking for job opportunities in the data world!**

 I'm a data-driven persona and have a solid foundation for data-centric analysis and machine learning methodologies to deliver meaningful insights for improving business and boosting operational efficiency.
 A little bit about myself, by utilizing Python/SQL to unearth valuable business insights through NLP and data visualization.
 My journey has also honed my technical skills as well as an emphasis on understanding users needs quantitatively.

-**df.desribe():**
+**df.describe():**
  - Quantitative Skills: Python (NumPy, Pandas, Scikit-learn, Seaborn, etc.), SQL, Tableau, PowerBI, Git, AWS, Web Scarping

- - Methodologies: Machine Learning, NLP, A/B Test, statistical analysis, UAT Test, customer segementation, marketing strategy, risk management
+ - Methodologies: Machine Learning, NLP, A/B Test, risk management, statistical analysis, UAT Test, customer segementation, marketing strategy

  - Qualitative skills: communication, collobration, project management